Soft and tender bundt cake with the sweet flavor of a frosted sugar cookie!

 In real life, flour gets everywhere along with sugar and powdered sugar.
 The kids argue over who gets to crack the eggs, they tug and pull over the eggs until each one cracks on the floor, or worse on the dog.
 If by some miracle we create the dough, our dough never rolls out smoothly.
 It either crumbs or it sticks to the counter top.
 And those sweet little cookie shapes you see in the ads?
 Yeah, not happening.
 Our snowmen are lopsided and our angels are limbless.
 In the end, we shape our cookies into circles, and then we eat them quickly.
 If no one sees our mistakes, then they never existed.

 Sometimes it’s best to stick to drop cookies and then make a bundt cake that tastes like a sugar cookie instead!
 This cake is one of the best cakes I ever made.
 The base of this cake is my Tequila Key Lime Bundt Cake.
-Where that cake gets filled with tequila, this cake was made with International Delight Frosted Sugar Cookie Coffee Creamer.
-I’m convinced the creamer is the secret to tender cake!
+Where that cake gets filled with tequila, this cake was made with cream and vanilla.
 This cake has lots of sugar cookie flavor but is not overly sweet.
 This cake doesn’t really need frosting, but I’m of the firm belief that one cannot eat cake without frosting!
-I used the same Frosted Sugar Cookie Creamer to make my frosting and then topped the whole cake with as many sprinkles as possible!
 While this cake may not resemble a frosted sugar cookie in appearance, the taste is spot on!

 Get your sprinkles ready, this sugar cookie cake IS going to be a holiday favorite!